tekmarglobal/dart-api-client/docs/ProductApi.md

 <a name="apiproductproductsearchpost"></a>
 # **ApiProductProductSearchPost**
-> RestResultOfListOfProductServiceRProduct ApiProductProductSearchPost (ProductServiceSearchProductRequest body = null)
+> RestResultOfListOfProductServiceRProduct ApiProductProductSearchPost (ProductServiceSearchProductRequest productServiceSearchProductRequest = null)